-1.7 The Association will appoint a Corporate Services Officer who will provide advice and assistance to the Group in relation to EIRs requests and responses and support the mechanisms for exception decisions and reviews.
+1.7 The Freedom of Information Lead will provide advice and assistance to the Group in relation to EIRs requests and responses and support the mechanisms for exception decisions and reviews.
+The Freedom of Information Lead is supported by TC Young LLP.